MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 organization’s overtime policy, either limiting the amount of mandatory overtime or increasing its incentive could decrease turnover.

-2.If dates were provided for when employees started and left the organization, a survival analysis could have been conducted to predict not only what causes an employee to leave, but also when.
+2. If dates were provided for when employees started and left the organization, a survival analysis could have been conducted to predict not only what causes an employee to leave, but also when.

-3.While understanding why employees leave an organization is a great start, it is equally important to understand why employees stay.
+3. While understanding why employees leave an organization is a great start, it is equally important to understand why employees stay.
 Deploying an engagement survey can provide additional insight for which factors keep employees at the organization.